lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 The "Data Product Type" should be left as "Image", and the "Instrument Name", "Collection", and "Data Product Subtype" can all be left blank.

 Under "Location", only "Observation boundary contains point" was implemented at the time this documentation was written.
-Recall that the central coordinates for the DC2 simulated sky region is "62, -37".
+Recall that the central (RA, Dec) coordinates for the DC2 simulated sky region are "62, -37".

 Under "Timing", users can specify a range to apply to the image acquisition dates (this is only relevant for PVIs/calexps).